-Whether you're in your first trimester or last, when you have to deal with nausea during pregnancy, it can be one of the most unpleasant parts of your experience.
-Here's the scoop on why pregnancy nausea happens, how to manage it, and when you might need to call in an expert.
+Whether you're in your first trimester or last, nausea during pregnancy can be one of the most unpleasant parts of your experience.
+Here's the scoop on why pregnancy nausea happens, how to manage it and when you might need to call in an expert.

 When does pregnancy nausea start?